Our Settlement Services’ team is here to help newcomers to Canada adjust to life in St. Thomas and Elgin County.

 Referrals to programs and services in the region including employment, health care, language and skills training.

 Employment-related supports for newcomers looking to build their professional networks.

-Community Connections’ activities to help adults and youth make friends and engage in the local community through our Newcomers Networking Circles and the Newcomers Youth Club.
+Community Connections’ activities to help adults and youth make friends and engage in the local community through our Newcomer Networking Circles and the Newcomer Youth Club.

 Interpretation services in some languages to help newcomers navigate settlement-related issues.

 We offer free English as a second language training for adult immigrants who are Permanent Residents of Canada.
 Our instructors use settlement themes to teach reading, writing, listening and speaking skills within the framework of the Canadian Language Benchmarks.
 Learners also receive information about the local community, Canadian culture and the rights and responsibilities of Canadian citizenship.
 Classes are available during the daytime in St. Thomas and at Sommerfeld Mennonite Church and in the evenings in Aylmer.

 Why Chose Us?

 - Language for everyday life

 - Make friends and have fun

 Who Can Join?